 Measured in horsepower, the power is a very important thing and it’s a good idea to check it out when you decide to buy a wood router.
 The highest rated routers usually have 2 horsepower or above which means a lot of torque and these are usually used for cutting a lot of wood and harder essences as well.
 If what you need to cut is lighter, you can just pick something under the 2 horsepower mark and it will get the job done.

 The ability to vary the speed of the wood router is very important, especially if you’re at the beginning of using such a tool.
 It helps a lot when you need to cut different types of wood because some essences can get burnt if a too high RPM is chosen.
-In order to adjust the RPM speed to the material you are cutting, you need an adjustable router and you will find necessary speeds in the manual of the router or online.
+In order to adjust the RPM speed to the material you are cutting, your best wood router has to be adjustable and you will find the necessary speeds in the manual of the router or online.

 Different Types of Grip